Larmor formula

 A Yagi–Uda antenna.
 Radio waves can be radiated from an antenna by accelerating electrons in the antenna.
 This is a coherent process, so the total power radiated is proportional to the square of the number of electrons accelerating.

 In electrodynamics, the Larmor formula is used to calculate the total power radiated by a nonrelativistic point charge as it accelerates.
-It was first derived by J. J. Larmor in 1897, in the context of the wave theory of light.
+It was first derived by Joseph Larmor in 1897, in the context of the wave theory of light.

 When any charged particle (such as an electron, a proton, or an ion) accelerates, energy is radiated in the form of electromagnetic waves.
 For a particle whose velocity is small relative to the speed of light (i.e., nonrelativistic), the total power that the particle radiates (when considered as a point charge) can be calculated by the Larmor formula: